resema/cheatsheets/cpsa-f.md

 > Software architects know that only the target audiences can assess the understandability of technical documentation.

+### Documentation requirement 1: Correct <!-- omit in toc -->
+- incorrect information in technical documentation can be as bad as bugs
+- correctness is the highest goal

+### Documentation requirement 2: Current <!-- omit in toc -->
+- documentation must be current

+### Documentation requirement 3: Helpful <!-- omit in toc -->
+- has to help all readers to perform their concrete task
+- should ease of facilitate their work

+### Documentation requirement 4: Easy to change <!-- omit in toc -->
+- documentation must be easy to change, as implementation changes
+- if costly or difficult to change, it will not be updated

+### Documentation requirement 5: Easy to understand <!-- omit in toc -->
+- fulfill their expectations: language, notation, form and tooling
+- invest adequate effort to ensure understandability e.g. through reviews and incorporating reader feedback

+### Documentation requirement 6: Ease to find <!-- omit in toc -->
+- be able to find information easily and quickly
+- fixed structures or template and convention help with that

+### Documentation requirement 7: Adequate <!-- omit in toc -->
+- stakeholders of system may have special requirements and wishes

 ---
 ## 3.2.
 Describe and communicate software architectures (R1, R3)